Usage of the node

 overlap

 Since the plugin will run multiple patches through the neural network, there will be lots of edges of image patches present.
 The edges doesn’t get as satisfying results as a bit further into an image from the edge.
 Because of this, all these multiple patches that get processed are done so with some spatial overlap.
 The overlap knob value sets the number of pixels of the patches’ overlap.
-The default value is 128, which is usually a good start.
+The default value is 500.

 padding